-School of Environment, Resources and Sustainability professor Andrew Trant was recognized today for his outstanding contribution to the fields of plant ecology and biogeography.
+School of Environment, Resources and Sustainability professor and member of the WCMR Andrew Trant was recognized today for his outstanding contribution to the fields of plant ecology and biogeography.

 The William Skinner Cooper Award is given out by the Ecological Society of America (ESA) to honor the authors of an outstanding publication in the field of geobotany, physiographic ecology, plant succession or the distribution of plants along environmental gradients.
 William S. Cooper was a pioneer of physiographic ecology and geobotany, with a particular interest in the influence of historical factors, such as glaciations and climate history, on the pattern of contemporary plant communities across landforms.